xfangfang/Macast/README.md

 After opening this app, a small icon will appear in the menu bar, and you can push video from a local DLNA client.

-`⚠️ In MacOS The "~/Library/Application\ Support/Macast" directory will be created to save the configuration information of the application`

 ## Development upder MacOS